Deception Pass State Park

-Camping is at three locations in the park; 18 tent sites and two utility sites are at Bowman Bay, two tent sites and 58 utility sites at Sunrise Resort and 147 tent sites and 83 utility sites are at Cranberry Lake.
+Camping is at three locations in Deception Pass State Park; 18 tent sites and two utility sites are at Bowman Bay, two tent sites and 58 utility sites at Sunrise Resort and 147 tent sites and 83 utility sites are at Cranberry Lake.
 Maximum site length is 60 feet (may have limited availability).

 To reserve a campsite, call (888) CAMPOUT, or (888) 226-7688

 These sites are sure to fill all summer long and so reservations are required.

 Our family-oriented Deception Pass sea kayaking tours depart from the protected waters of Bowman Bay.
 Located on the north side of the Deception Pass Bridge, Bowman Bay is a favorite among locals as a picnic area, and among sea kayakers as a launching point for kayaking and exploring the waters around Deception Pass.
 Our tours avoid the turbulent currents in the Narrows of Deception Pass, choosing instead to explore the gorgeous shoreline along Rosario Beach, and the sea cliffs to the north of the Park.
 The combination of the currents of Deception Pass and the proximity to the Strait of Juan de Fuca means that wildlife is abundant on these trips.
 Harbor seals, porpoise, Bald eagles, and Peregrine falcons are just a few of the animals commonly encountered on our tours.

 These trips are 1.5 hours in duration, a length that virtually anyone can do, regardless of your age, strength, or ability.

 While we welcome walk-ups, these trips do tend to fill early during the busy summer months.
 We highly recommend making advance reservations.